-- The Travel Rewards card earns a flat 1.5 points per dollar on every purchase.
+- The Travel Rewards card earns 3 points on travel purchases booked through the Bank of America Travel Center (like flights, hotels and rental cars) and a flat 1.5 points per dollar on every purchase.

-- The Cash Rewards card earns 3 percent cash back in the category of your choice (gas, online shopping, dining, travel, drug stores, home improvement/furnishings), 2 percent cash back at grocery stores and wholesale club purchases and 1 percent cash back on other purchases.
-Earnings in the 3 percent and 2 percent categories drop to 1 percent after $2,500 in combined spending each quarter.
+- The Cash Rewards card earns 3% cash back in the category of your choice (gas, online shopping, dining, travel, drugstores, home improvement/furnishings), 2% cash back at grocery stores and wholesale club purchases and 1% cash back on other purchases.
+Earnings in the 3% and 2% categories drop to 1% after $2,500 in combined spending each quarter.

-Although both cards can be valuable for a variety of lifestyles, they’re particularly beneficial to those who have other Bank of America checkings or savings accounts.
-Bank of America Preferred Rewards clients (those who meet certain account balance requirements) can get a rewards boost of up to 75 percent with either card.
+Although both cards can be valuable for a variety of lifestyles, they’re particularly beneficial to those who have other Bank of America checking or savings accounts.
+Bank of America Preferred Rewards clients (those who meet certain account balance requirements) can get a rewards boost of up to 75%t with either card.